penseadvance/full-stack-test/README.md

 If the sent form fails to validate at the back-end, the message containing the invalid fields must be shown to the user on the front-end.

-If the sent form is valid, the back-end must **generate a unique id** for the given form and save the form data as JSON in a file named `<form_id>.json`.
-You can generate the unique id any way you want to.
-For instance, if the generated id was `aM2t52kml`, you should create a file named `aM2t52kml.json` and save the form data as JSON in it.
+If the sent form is valid, the back-end must generate an unique ID for the given form and save its data inside a simple file-based JSON database.

+The database must be a single JSON file that contains a single Object.
+Each valid form must be saved within this Object.
+Each key of this Object must be the generated ID of the form, and its value must be an Object containing the form data.
+An example JSON database file can be found on [specs/forms.example.json](specs/forms.example.json).
 On success, simply return an HTTP code of 200 to the front-end and show the user a nice success message, as proposed on the [specs/02-SUCCESS.jpg](specs/02-SUCCESS.jpg) file.

+You are free to generate unique IDs using any method as long as they are compatible to be used as Object keys.
+You can also name your JSON file whatever you want, and place it anywhere inside your project structure.

 *PS: although this double-validation strategy seems unnecessary for a simple test project, we simply want to know how you'd handle this case in real life.
 When testing your project,